-(b) If property held by a fiduciary is to be distributed before final apportionment of the estate tax, the fiduciary may require the distributee to provide a bond or other security for the distributee's share of the tax in the form and amount prescribed by the fiduciary.
+- (b) A fiduciary may withhold from any property that is under the fiduciary's control an amount sufficient to pay the estate tax attributable to the distributees of that property. - (c) Before property held by a fiduciary is distributed, the fiduciary may require the distributee to provide a bond or other security for the distributee's share of the tax in the form and amount prescribed by the fiduciary.

+SECTION 9.
+RIGHT OF FIDUCIARY TO RECOVER TAX.

+- (a) If the fiduciary does not control property subject to apportionment, the fiduciary may recover the proportionate amount of estate tax from the persons who hold that property. - (b) To the extent that the fiduciary cannot recover under subsection (a) the amount of a tax apportioned to any person, the amount not recovered must be apportioned among the other persons interested in the apportionable estate, but the total tax apportioned to a person may not exceed the value of that person's interest. - (c) To the extent a fiduciary cannot recover under Subsection (a) or (b), then the fiduciary may recover such amounts from other persons interested in the gross estate. - (d) If an ancillary personal representative controls property that is subject to contribution for the payment of an estate tax, the domiciliary fiduciary may recover from the ancillary personal representative the tax apportioned to that property.

 SECTION 10.
-RIGHT OF FIDUCIARY TO RECOVER TAX.
+RIGHT OF REIMBURSEMENT.

-(a) If all property subject to apportionment does not come into the control of the fiduciary that has the duty to pay the estate tax, the fiduciary may recover the proportionate amount of estate tax from the persons who hold the uncontrolled property.

-- (b) To the extent that the fiduciary does not recover under subsection (a) the amount of a tax apportioned to any person, the amount n ot recovered must be apportioned among the other persons interested in the gross estate who are subject to apportionment, but the total tax apportioned to a person may not exceed the value of that person's interest. - (c) If an ancillary personal representative controls property that is subject to contribution for the payment of an estate tax, the domiciliary fiduciary may recover from the ancillary personal representative the tax apportioned to that property.
+- (a) A person required to pay a tax greater than the amount apportioned to that person has a right of reimbursement against other persons to the extent that each has failed to pay the tax apportioned to that other person. - (b) The fiduciary may enforce the right of reimbursement under subsection (a) on behalf of the person who is entitled to that reimbursement.

 SECTION 11.
-RIGHT OF REIMBURSEMENT.

-(a) If a person is charged with or required to pay a tax greater than the amount apportioned to the person because another person does not pay the tax apportioned to the other person, the person charged with or required to pay the greater amount has a right of reimbursement against the other person.

-(b) In the discretion of the fiduciary, the right of reimbursement under subsection(a) may be enforced by the person entitled to reimbursement or by the fiduciary for the benefit of that person.

-SECTION 12.
 JUDICIAL ACTION TO DETERMINE OR ENFORCE APPORTIONMENT.

-- 8 (a) A fiduciary, transferee, or person interested in the gross estate may maintain 9 an action to have a court determine and enforce the apportionment pursuant to this [Act]. - (b) A fiduciary or other person who is not a resident of this State may maintain an action in this State to recover from a person interested in the gross estate who is resident in this State or owns property in this State the amount of estate tax apportioned to the defendant and recoverable by the plaintiff.
-For purposes of that action, an apportionment by a court having jurisdiction to make that apportionment shall be presumed to be correct; but the presumption may be rebutted by a contesting party. - [(c) An action under this [Act] must be brought in the court in which the estate of the decedent is or was administered or, if an administration has not been commenced, in the court of any county in which the estate of the decedent may be administered.]
+- (a) A fiduciary, transferee, or person interested in the gross estate may maintain an action to have a court determine and enforce the apportionment pursuant to this [Act]. - (b) If an apportionment of estate taxes has been ordered by a court of competent jurisdiction, a fiduciary or a person who is not a resident of this State may maintain an action in this State to recover from a person interested in the gross estate who is resident in this State or owns property in this State the amount of estate tax apportioned to the defendant and recoverable by the plaintiff.
+For purposes of that action, the apportionment is presumed to be correct.

+The presumption that the apportionment ordered by the court is correct is rebuttable.]